Updated July 20, 2020.

 It’s a little cheesy, it’s a little silly, but it’s fun!
 It’s something they really took seriously in the 16th century, and Ponce de Leon really thought he found it.
 You can drink some water from the fountain for yourself to test it!
 Some might still mistake me for a youthful 28 even to this day!

 Are you ready for your own trip to lovely St. Augustine?
 Tell me in the comments below!
+And check out my United States Page for the best in all-American travel!

 Love this post?
 Pin it for later!